Best Ever Mini Cheesecakes

 I crushed enough of those Nutella Cookies to make about a cup of crumbs.
 Mixed in 2 tablespoons of melted butter and added a heaping teaspoon to each well.

-Next, I tamped each one down with the greatest tool every created.
-Also known as the Pampered Chef Mini Tart Shaper (but it has sooo many other uses – like forming cheesecake crusts).
+Next, I tamped each one down with the greatest tool ever created.
+Also known as a tart tamper (but it has so many other uses - like forming cheesecake crusts).

 The next steps are been there, done that steps…mix together your filling, pour into pan, bake.

-If you want to put chocolate-stuffed-raspberries in the center like I did – and who are we kidding, of course you want to – add half of your batter, drop in a raspberry, and fill the rest of the way.
-Easy peasy lemon squeezy.
+If you want to put chocolate-stuffed-raspberries in the center as I did - and who are we kidding, of course, you want to - add half of your batter, drop in a raspberry, and fill the rest of the way.
+It's easy to do and it's worth the surprise when someone bites into them!

-And while they’re baking, you can make your chocolate hearts.
-Be sure to sprinkle on cute Valentine’s sprinkles – or St. Patty’s Day, or Fourth of July, or Halloween, etc. – all over the chocolate before it hardens.
-Do this quickly because the hearts aren’t going to wait all day.
+While they're baking, you can make your chocolate heart toppers.
+Be sure to sprinkle on cute Valentine's sprinkles - or St. Patty's Day, or Fourth of July, or Halloween, etc. - all over the chocolate before it hardens.
+Do this quickly because the hearts aren't going to wait all day.

 They’re chocolate.
 They can do what they want.

-Set them on parchment or foil lightly sprayed with oil.
+Set them on parchment paper (or foil very lightly sprayed with oil).
 Drizzle chocolate over them.
-Use these disposable bags because they are awesome.
+Use these disposable bags because they are awesome and are microwavable which means you can melt the chocolate right in the bag.

-Place one of your cuter-than-cute chocolate hearts on your fabulous cheesecakes.
+Place one of your cuter-than-cute chocolate hearts on your fabulous mini cheesecakes.

 Call everyone in your family to gather around your works of art and demand that they swoon appropriately.